 Well, naive and coffee-addicted college me was incorrect.
-There certainly is such a thing as too much caffeine and it’s important to know what that limit is for you.
+There certainly is such a thing as too much caffeine.
+And it’s important to know what that limit is for you.
 Consuming too much caffeine can come with some unpleasant side effects.
-So let’s talk about how too much of a good thing can end up doing more harm than good for your body and mind.
+So let’s talk about how too much of a good thing can do more harm than good for your body and mind.

 How Does Caffeine Work?

 When described by the Alcohol and Drug Foundation, they explain that “caffeine is a stimulant drug, which means it speeds up the messages traveling between the brain and the body.”
 You heard that right.
 Your morning cup of Joe is classified as a drug.
 No wonder it’s so easy to get addicted!
 It’s also why you’ll experience withdrawal symptoms when you don’t get your daily dose.

 It works with the central nervous system to increase energy production by increasing your metabolic rate.
 Caffeine impacts your muscles and other areas of the body, including the brain.
 Additionally, caffeine blocks adenosine’s effects.
 This brain chemical is responsible for making you feel tired.
 So it increases energy production and stops you from recognizing that you’re tired in the first place.
 It also increases the release of adrenaline to up your energy output.

 When used in moderation, caffeine can improve your mood, mental, and physical performance.

 How Much Caffeine Is Too Much?
 And What Happens When You Have Too Much Caffeine?